A Sequence Construction of Cyclic Codes over Finite Fields: Introduction

 The error correcting capability of cyclic codes may not be as good as some other linear codes in general.
-However, cyclic codes have wide applications in storage and communication systems because they have efficient encoding and decoding algorithms \cite{Chie,Forn,Pran}.
+However, cyclic codes have wide applications in storage and communication systems because they have very efficient encoding and decoding algorithms \cite{Chie,Forn,Pran}.

-Cyclic codes have been studied for decades and a lot of progress has been made (see, for example, \cite{Char,HPbook} for information).
+Cyclic codes have been studied for decades and a lot of progress has been made \cite{Char,HPbook}.
 The total number of cyclic codes over $\gf(q)$ and their constructions are closely related to cyclotomic cosets modulo $n$, and thus many areas of number theory.
+Cyclic codes are very important in practice, as some cyclic codes are widely implemented in data storage systems and communication systems.

-One way of constructing cyclic codes over $\gf(q)$ with length $n$ is to use the generator polynomial
+A construction method is said to be \emph{fundamental}, if every cyclic code over any finite field can be constructed with this method.
+Fundamental construction methods of cyclic codes include the following: \begin{itemize} \item The generator matrix (equivalently check matrix) approach. \item The generator polynomial (equivalently the check polynomial) approach. \item The generating idempotent approach. \item The $q$-polynomial approach \cite{DingLing}. \end{itemize} Another way of constructing cyclic codes over $\gf(q)$ with length $n$ is to use the generator polynomial

 where

 and $s^{\infty}=(s_i)_{i=0}^{\infty}$ is a sequence of period $n$ over $\gf(q)$.
 Throughout this paper, we call the cyclic code $\C_s$ with the generator polynomial of (\ref{eqn-defseqcode}) the {\em code defined by the sequence} $s^{\infty}$, and the sequence $s^{\infty}$ the {\em defining sequence} of the cyclic code $\C_s$.